Adefioye/WeatherService/README.md

 - Implemented soft delete for location data by setting `trashed` field to `true`

 #### Work yet to be done
-- [ ] Add CI/CD using Github actions to build the program and run unit and integration tests on push to main
+- [ ] Add CI/CD using Github actions to build the program and run unit and integration tests on push to main.
+- [ ] PUT `api/v1/hourly/locationCode` still not fully implemented.
+[Service layer]

 ## Essential docker commands used in project
 - `docker-compose up -d` to start the postgresSQL container